 National Guard Requirements

 Those who are NOT prior service must meet the following requirements for joining the National Guard:

 Citizenship requirements: To enlist, you must be a U.S. citizen or a resident alien (permanent resident) OR be nationalized to be a Reserve or National Guard officer.

 Age requirements differ between branches of service, but in general, you must be between the ages of 17-35 with no prior service (NPS).
 The Guard experimented with raising the age to 42 but reverted to the lower age in 2011.
 Note: Seventeen-year-olds need parental consent.
 Or between the ages of 17 and 59 for those with prior service (PS) and are able to complete 20 years of creditable service for retirement by age 60.

 Be at least a junior in high school, or hold a high school diploma or a GED certificate

-Take and achieve minimum required ASVAB scores.
+Take and achieve the minimum required ASVAB scores.

 Pass an Armed Forces physical examination and meet all medical, physical, and moral requirements

 Must be available for initial active duty training.